lonnieezell/codeigniter-forensics/Readme.md

 ## Installing

-Forensics is intended to be installed as a [Spark](http://getsparks.org).
-Please see their site for more information.
+Forensics is intended to be used as a [Spark](http://getsparks.org).
+However, it is best installed using [Composer](http://getcomposer.org/).

+Create a `composer.json` file in your application's root (alongside the application and spark folders).
+Add the following text in the new file:

+    {
+        "require": {
+            "lonnieezell/codeigniter-forensics": "dev-master"
+        }
+    }

+In your application, you will first need to load the newly installed spark, then enable the profiler like normal.

+    $this->load->spark('codeigniter-forensics');
+    $this->output->enable_profiler(true);

 ## Forensics Logging